reasonml/reason-react/docs/adding-data-props.md

 title: Adding data-* attributes
 ---

-Reason doesn't currently supporting using props with dashes, ie: `data-id` or `data-whatever`.
-There's a great way you can overcome this by creating a `Spread` component:
+Reason doesn't support using props with dashes right now, ie: `data-id` or `data-whatever`.
+You can overcome this by creating a `Spread` component:

 ```reason
 /* Spread.re */